CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 Again, replace these values with the values that match your S3 configuration.

+Note that `region` is required by S3, as does pgBackRest.
+If you are using a storage system with a S3 compatibility layer that does not require `region`, you can fill in region with a random value.

 When your configuration is saved, you can deploy your cluster:

 ```